Arganox/arganox.github.io/_posts/2016-01-06-pfSense-Watchguard-Firebox-x750e.md

 Look at her... who wouldn't want to have a nice and shiny 1U red firewall sitting in his/her rack?

 Now let's find out what this beauty can do!
 There is a very nice [community](http://forum.pfsense.org/index.php/topic,20095.0.html) and [wiki](https://doc.pfsense.org/index.php/PfSense_on_Watchguard_Firebox#X-Core-e) over at the pfSense site explaining how to run pfSense on all sorts of Watchguard hardware.
-So I'll guess I'll have a lot of reading to do for now.
+So I guess I'll have a lot of reading to do for now.

 List of next steps I would like to address: